isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 The type here says "for some `n : ℕ`, I can maybe provide a proof that it is an
 even number."
-The implementation will look very reminiscent of `isEven`.
+The implementation will look very reminiscent of `def:even?`.
 First,
 we can do [MakeCase](AgdaCmd) a few times:

 ```agda